Tam Lin (film)

-Tam-Lin, also known as The Ballad of Tam-Lin, The Devil's Widow, and The Devil's Woman, is a 1970 British folk horror film directed by Roddy McDowall and starring Ava Gardner and Ian McShane.
+Tam Lin, also known as The Ballad of Tam Lin and The Devil's Widow, is a 1970 British folk horror film directed by Roddy McDowall and starring Ava Gardner and Ian McShane.

 Plot

-A mysterious older woman, Micky, is in love with a younger man, Tom.
+A mysterious older woman, Mickey, is in love with a younger man, Tom.
 She has used her wealth and influence to collect a group of hangers-on and is very controlling of Tom, but he meets and falls in love with Janet, the innocent young daughter of a vicar, and gets her pregnant.
-When Tom tries to leave, Micky puts into motion a nefarious plot to enact a deadly vengeance.
+When Tom tries to leave, Mickey puts into motion a nefarious plot to enact a deadly vengeance.